New bounds for the Moser-Tardos distribution: Proof of Theorem

 Suppose we have a node $v \in \tau$ labeled by an event $E = \{ (x_1, y_1), \dots, (x_r, y_r) \}$.
 For each $i = 1, \dots, r$, we create a corresponding node $v'_i$ labeled $(E,x_i, y_i)$ in the graph $\text{Proj}(\tau)$.

 The edges of $\text{Proj}(\tau)$ are formed follows.
-For each node $v' \in \text{Proj}(\tau)$, labeled by $(E, x,y)$ and corresponding to $v \in \tau$, we find the node $w_x \in \tau$ (if any) which satisfies the following properties: \begin{enumerate} \item[(P1)] The depth of $w_x$ is smaller than the depth of $v$. \item[(P2)] $w_x$ is labeled by some $E' \ni (x, y')$. \item[(P3)] Among all vertices satisfying (P1), (P2), the depth of $w_x$ is maximal. \end{enumerate}
+For each node $v' \in \text{Proj}(\tau)$, labeled by $(E, x,y)$ and corresponding to $v \in \tau$, we find the node $w_x \in \tau$ (if any) which satisfies the following properties: \begin{enumerate} \item[(P1)] The depth of $w_x$ is smaller than the depth of $v$. \item[(P2)] $w_x$ is labeled by some $E'$ which demands $(x, y')$. \item[(P3)] Among all vertices satisfying (P1), (P2), the depth of $w_x$ is maximal. \end{enumerate}

 If this node $w_x \in \tau$ exists, then it corresponds to a node $w_x' \in \text{Proj}(\tau)$ labeled $(x, y')$; we construct an edge from $v'$ to $w_x'$.
-By Proposition~\ref{ind-prop1}, the levels of the witness tree are independent under $\sim$, thus there can be at most one such $w_x$ and at most one such $w_x'$.
+By Proposition~\ref{ind-prop1}, the labels in any level of the witness tree form a stable set, thus there can be at most one such $w_x$ and at most one such $w_x'$.